-This policy outlines the board's commitment to child protection and recognises the important role and responsibility of all our staff in the protection of children.
-It includes the board's expectations when child abuse is reported or suspected by us.
+The BoT has a commitment to child protection and recognises the important role and responsibility of all our staff in the protection of children.
+This policy includes the board's expectations when child abuse is reported or suspected by us.